-Our services revenue accounted for 55% and 58% of our total revenue for the first quarters of fiscal 2010 and 2009, respectively.
-Sales of new or renewal subscription and services contracts may decline and fluctuate as a result of a number of factors, including end-customers' level of satisfaction with our products and services, the prices of our products and services of products and services offered by our competitors or reductions in our customers' spending levels.
+Our services revenue accounted for 52% and 55% of our total revenue for the first quarters of fiscal 2011 and 2010, respectively.
+Sales of new or renewal subscription and services contracts may decline and fluctuate as a result of a number of factors, including end-customers' level of satisfaction with our products and services, the prices of products and services offered by our competitors or reductions in our customers' spending levels.
 If our sales of new or renewal subscription and services contracts decline, our revenue and revenue growth may decline and our business will suffer.
-In addition we recognize subscription and service revenue monthly over the term of the relevant service period, which is typically one year but has been as long as five years.
+In addition, we recognize subscription and service revenue monthly over the term of the relevant service period, which is typically one year but has been as long as five years.
 As a result, much of the revenue we report each quarter is the recognition of deferred revenue from subscription and services contracts entered into during previous quarters.
 Consequently, a decline in new or renewed subscription or service contracts in any one quarter will not be fully reflected in revenue in that quarter, but will negatively affect our revenue in future quarters.
 Accordingly, the effect of significant downturns in new or renewed sales of our subscriptions or services is not reflected in full in our results of operations until future periods.
-Our subscription and service contracts must be recognized over the applicable service period.
+Our subscription and service revenue also makes it difficult for us to rapidly increase our revenue through additional service sales in any period, as revenue from new and renewal service contracts must be recognized over the applicable service period.
 Furthermore increases in the average term of services contracts would result in revenue for services contracts being recognized over longer periods of time.